tlgoodnight/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 <h4>Shipping Quote Program</h4>
 	This is another assignment that is a console app.
 The challenge was to use if and else statements and calculations to provide a quote.

+<h4>StringsandIntegersChallenge</h4>
+	A challenge using a console application that loops through a list and performs a calculations.
+Used try/catch block as well.